jblomo/datamining290/slides/2014-02-20-Decision-Trees.markdown

 ---

-# Machine Learning
+## Machine Learning

+  + Supervised
-  + Supervised: Given data with a label, predict data without a label
+    + Given data with a label, predict data without a label
+  + Unsupervised
-  + Unsupervised: Given data without labels, group "similar" items together
+    + Given data without labels, group "similar" items together
+  + Semi-supervised
-  + Semi-supervised: Mix of the above: eg. unsupervised to find groups, supervised to label and distinguish borderline cases
+    + Mix of the above: eg. unsupervised to find groups, supervised to label and distinguish borderline cases
+  + Active
-  + Active: Starting with unlabeled data, select the most helpful cases for a human to label
+    + Starting with unlabeled data, select the most helpful cases for a human to label

 ???